jochke/oresundsbron/README.md

 If you encounter issues:
 1. Ensure your credentials are correct.
 2. Check the Home Assistant logs for error messages.
-3. Verify your internet connection and the availability of the Öresundsbron API.
+3. Verify your internet connection and the availability of the Øresundsbron API.

 For further assistance, visit the [GitHub Issues Page](https://github.com/jochke/oresundsbron/issues).